Disclaimer: Don’t eat ANY plant unless you are sure you know what it is! This goes double for mushrooms, which can

 Relevant Links and Resources on Edible Weeds

 This topic is HUGE and this article is really just a teaser, to get you inspired and send you on your lifelong journey of weed-eating.
 Here are some directions you could go:

 The Trillium Wild Edible Weeds project is excellent.

-If this topic interests you, you’re for sure gonna want to watch every single video on this channel.
-Start with this video:
+If this topic interests you, you’re for sure going to want to watch every single video on this channel.
+Start with this video!